m101yosef/m101yosef.github.io/content/publication/ml-dl-101/index.md

 <figure>
   <img src="./images/data-matrix.png">
-  <figcaption>Figure 1.1: A matrix of house pricing data with some made-up numbers where the features are number of rooms, house size, city, and price.
-Each row/vector represents a house or a data point while each value in a row called entry.
-(Designed by Mohamed Yosef)</figcaption>
+  <figcaption>Figure 1: A matrix of house pricing data with some made-up numbers where the features are number of rooms, house size, city, and price.
+Each row/vector represents a house or a data point while each value in a row called entry.</figcaption>
 </figure>

 In machine learning, we consider each data point (row) as an example that the model (the AI) learns from.
 Let’s say I have a friend called Ahmed who wants to be a physician but instead of learning from text box and medical school, he decided to learn from patients and see each patient as an example (he just observes now).
 After observing a good number of patients, Ahmed now has some general rules of how to deal with new patients, and this generalization thing is the core idea behind machine learning.
 So, the machines learn by first getting some examples as data matrix after that, and in traditional machine learning, you’ll need to manually extract useful features from the data then pass this data into the model with respect to model assumptions (which we’ll take about later) and finally you get the result.
 But the game has not ended yet, you may want to get higher results by getting more data, try other features, or even try another model.

 <figure>
   <img src="./images/how-ml-learn.png">
-  <figcaption>Figure 1.2: Machines learn from examples by extracting useful features manually or automatically (like in deep learning) then pass these features into a model to get the result.
-(Designed by Mohamed Yosef)</figcaption>
+  <figcaption>Figure 2: Machines learn from examples by extracting useful features manually or automatically (like in deep learning) then pass these features into a model to get the result.</figcaption>
 </figure>